DoTheEvo/veeam-prometheus-grafana/README.md

 Also in powershell the grave(backtick) character - \`
 is for [escaping stuff](https://ss64.com/ps/syntax-esc.html)<br>
-Here it is used to escape new line.
-This allows breaking the command in to multiple easier to read lines.<br>
+Here it is also used to escape new line.
+This allows breaking a command in to multiple easier to read lines.
-This is not related to the previous issue of line endings.
+Though it caused issues, introducing space where it should not be, thats why `-uri` is always full length in the final script<br>

 `test.ps1`
 ```ps1